droka/home-chain/README.md

 - Users can call Methods on the db
   example:

-How to convert the mmeteorjs app into a parachain:
+How to convert the meteorjs app into a parachain:
 It is pretty straightforward to convert a meteorjs app to a chain!
 - The UI of the current Home-line appication can be kept as it is
 - But the users instead of calling methods on the server they submit their method calls to the network